isabella232/dynamic-media-classic.en-1/help/parameterizing-template-scene7.md

 ## Using stroked text {#using-stroked-text}

 Stroked text is an example of how you can parameterize attributes.
-Scene7 supports these stroked text features:
+Dynamic Media Classic supports these stroked text features:

 * Width of stroke
 * Dashed stroke pattern